 The requirements for wills are a little different.
 While wills must be signed by the granter and witnessed on the last page, each sheet of paper that makes up the will must also be signed by the granter.

 You must include a C&S1 Form with any application for the registration of a deed effecting or evidencing a notifiable transaction in terms of the Land and Buildings Transaction Tax.

 While the form is only mandatory for notifiable transactions, we recommend all applications for registration in the Books of Council and Session include a C&S1 Form.

 Where it’s not clear from the terms of the deed that the transaction is not notifiable, it’s important that you confirm the position on the application form.

 You should include the following in your C&S1 form:

 - your agent’s name and address

-- the correct FAS number, which will determine where we send your extract and invoice
+- the correct FAS number (Fee Accounting System number - unique customer account number that allows us to record all transactions that particular customer has with us), which will determine where we send your extract and invoice

 - the number of extracts you require